Dermatopathophobia is surprisingly common and debilitating.

-And its the same with phobia of skin disease.
+And its the same with fear of skin lesions.
 Sometimes just a passing thought of skin disease can set off a panic attack.

 Most of us have some fears but normally they don’t affect our lives.
 Eventually we get past our fears as the mind learns that actually everything is OK.
-But people with severe fears and phobias like dermatopathophobia (which is in fact the formal diagnostic term for phobia of skin disease) are held prisoner by an irrational feeling of panic.
+But people with severe fears and phobias like dermatopathophobia (which is in fact the formal diagnostic term for fear of skin lesions) are held prisoner by an irrational feeling of panic.

 Most folks with phobias, including dermatopathophobes, generally realize that their fears are unfounded or excessive, but they’re unable to overcome them – because the ‘rules’ which govern their response are at an unconscious level.

-The presence of actual physical symptoms of phobia of skin disease makes it even more difficult.
+The presence of actual physical symptoms of fear of skin lesions makes it even more difficult.
 Given how unpleasant that can be, it’s hardly surprising that most people with dermatopathophobia simply learn to avoid the skin disease situations that frighten them.

 But avoidance is not the best way to cope with any phobia.
 Besides the limitations on your life, having an untreated anxiety disorder may leave you more vulnerable to psychological disorders like depression or alcohol abuse.
 A phobia can also strain your relationships with friends, relatives, and coworkers.

-Mercifully phobia of skin disease can now be overcome quickly and easily if you choose the right approach.
+Mercifully fear of skin lesions can now be overcome quickly and easily if you choose the right approach.

-Read on to understand how the fear actually works inside your mind and nervous system, and how Phobia of Skin Disease can be overcome
+Read on to understand how the fear actually works inside your mind and nervous system, and how Fear of Skin Lesions can be overcome

 Do you get the shakes when you think about skin disease?
 Do you feel queasy, or light-headed?
 Does your mouth go dry, does your head spin, or does your face go red or sweaty?
 Do you feel sick or out of control?
-Learn about these and the many other symptoms of phobia of skin disease.
+Learn about these and the many other symptoms of fear of skin lesions.

 About the Fear

-The actual feelings of Phobia of Skin Disease are extremely common.
+The actual feelings of Fear of Skin Lesions are extremely common.
 Far more so than you might think: while the exact ‘trigger’ for everyone’s fear is different, over 13% of all adults experience the symptoms regularly, rising to over 60% under specific circumstances.

 And yet this is a problem you can quickly and permanently conquer – just as long as you are really committed to doing so.
 Conquering the fear means saying goodbye once and for all to that nasty feeling and discovering the steps to switch on the calm, centered, confident you.